-AQB’s win silver at Pan-Ams and are welcomed back by the City of Calgary as the first sports team to bring back an international medal!
+AQB’s win silver at Pan Am Games and are welcomed back by the City of Calgary as the first sports team to bring back an international medal!

 Senior and Junior Team hold simultaneous National Team Medals.
 Repeated 3 times (not repeated by any other club to date).

 Helen Vanderburg and Michelle Calkins win Elaine Tanner Canadian Athletes of the Year, winning Gold at Pan Pacifics in Mexico City and Gold at the World Aquatic Championships in West Berlin.

 Debbie Muir named Head Coach.